namdo1225/namdo1225.github.io/project.md

 				<header class="major">
 					<h3>[V.2 COMPLETED] SFML19 Rouge-like Dungeon</h3>
 				</header>
-				<p>This is a personal project in which I use a custom graphics library called SFML (<a href="https://www.sfml-dev.org/">Source</a>) to make a simple rouge-like dungeon game.
-You could say it is pretty much completed with some enemies, items, and level generation programmed out.
-It just needs some debugging with the UI, but it is completed otherwise.
-Maybe I will come back to it in the future.</p>
+				<p>This is a personal project in which I use a custom graphics library called SFML (<a href="https://www.sfml-dev.org/">Source</a>) to make a simple, rouge-like dungeon game.
+It is completed with some enemies, items, and level generation programmed out.
+There are spots for more features, so I might come back to it.</p>
 				<ul class="actions">
 					<li><a href="projects_description/20230526_sfml19.html" class="button">Learn more</a></li>
 				</ul>